Valley View Bridge: History

 In 1999, the Ohio Department of Transportation painted the bridge a red-primer color, replacing the original gray.

 In 2010, the bridge received the honorary name "Union Workers Memorial Bridge".

-In 2011, ODOT will begin a project to retrofit the bridge's parapets.
+In 2011, ODOT began a project to retrofit the bridge's parapets.
 The work includes installing new fences and moving the overhead lighting to the outside of the structures.
-The estimated cost of construction is $4.4 million.
+The estimated cost of construction was $4.4 million.

 In 2016, ODOT announced that a third bridge would be built in between the two outer bridges, which then would undergo extended repairs.
-The third bridge, whose construction was from 2018 to 2020, will be retained after the bridge replacement phase ends in 2022, creating a bypass of the interchanges on each end of the bridge, functioning as express lanes; the project as a whole is expected to run until 2024.
+The third bridge, which had been planned along with the other two bridges in the 1970s, was constructed from 2018 to 2020 and was retained after the bridge replacement phase ended in 2022, creating a bypass of the interchanges on each end of the bridge while functioning as express lanes.
+The ribbon cutting for the middle bridge occurred on June 12, 2023.

 A pair of peregrine falcons nests under the bridge.

 Accidents

 The city of Valley View has jurisdiction over the bridge, and they have been assisted by the police and fire departments from Garfield Heights and Independence.